DinaTaklit/FlaskRecap/README.md

 ### Install Postman

 Follow instructions on the Postman docs to install and run postman.
-Once postman is running, import the collection `./udacity-fsnd-flaskrecap.postman_collection.json`.
+Once postman is running, import the collection `./flaskrecap.postman_collection.json`.

 ### Run the Server
-On first run, execute `export FLASK_APP=FlaskRecap.py`.
+On first run, execute `export FLASK_APP=app.py`.
 Then run `flask run --reload` to run the developer server.
+Or you can directly run `python app.py`

 ## Credits
 All credits go to Full Stack nanodegree program"s resources offered by Udacity.